nchamberlain/dataviz-linegraph/README.md

 - **Vector (SVG)**: Generate scalable vector graphics for precision and scalability.

 ### **Interactive Capabilities**
-- Hover effects and real-time updates.
+- Hover effects(Press C key to see it) and real-time updates.

 ---